Mathématique: Chapter 48

 Mid-September in Harvard Square was a terrible time to embark on a career as an aspiring, amnestic, hipster barista.

-Fortunately, since he couldn’t remember his life, he couldn’t be absolutely certain that being verbally harassed for imperfectly patterned latte art was a personal low.
-He suspected though, given he’d been the recipient of a Fields Medal and had solved a Millennium Prize problem, that this was, psychologically speaking, at least a local minimum in the function of his existence.
+Fortunately, since he couldn’t remember his life, he couldn’t be certain that verbal harassment for imperfectly patterned latte art was a personal low.
+He suspected though, given he’d been the recipient of a Fields Medal and had solved a Millennium Prize Problem, that this was, psychologically speaking, at least a local minimum in the function of his existence.

-Then again, he thought, as he considered the extremely acceptable rosetta he currently pouring, he was much improved in the latte art department, even over the course of four days of employment at Rational Grounds, ostensibly a coffee shop but, in actuality, some kind of post-modern salon in the intellectual tradition of Denis Diderot, where the American Intelligentsia came to drink coffee and pretend to be socialists.
+Then again, as he considered the (extremely acceptable) rosetta he was pouring, he’d improved in the latte art department.
+The learning curve was steep at Rational Grounds, a coffee shop doubling as a post-modern salon in the intellectual tradition of Denis Diderot, where the American Intelligentsia came to drink coffee and pretend to be socialists.

 “One straight cappuccino, one Engels Espresso,” Jennifer called in his direction.